 Recent advances in masked image modelling (MIM) \cite{he2022masked} set a new state-of-the-art for some visual representation learning tasks.
-Despite MIM avoiding the aforementionned drawbacks of contrastive learning, to the best of our knowledge, the literature on data fusion for RSI using MIM remains relatively scarce \cite{fuller2022satvit, zhang20233dmae}.
-In this paper, we explore this alternative pretraining approach for SSL data fusion, with our contributions being summarized as following: \begin{enumerate} \item We introduce FusMAE, a self-supervised, MAE-based framework able to perform early-level as well as feature-level data fusion. \item We demonstrate empirically that an early fusion strategy based on cross-attention is the most pre-training SAR-optical data fusion strategy for land cover classification tasks. \item We show that our FusMAE model can compete with some of the most recent contrastive learning approaches tailored for RSI data fusion. \end{enumerate}
+Despite MIM avoiding the above-mentioned drawbacks of contrastive learning, to the best of our knowledge, the literature on data fusion for RSI using MIM remains relatively scarce \cite{fuller2022satvit, zhang20233dmae}.
+In this paper, we explore this alternative pretraining approach for SSL data fusion, with our contributions being summarized as following: \begin{enumerate} \item We introduce Fus-MAE, a self-supervised, MAE-based framework able to perform early-level as well as feature-level data fusion. \item We demonstrate empirically that an early-fusion approach leveraging cross-attention is the best pre-training strategy for transformers to perform SAR-optical data fusion tasks. \item We show that our Fus-MAE model can compete with some of the most recent contrastive learning approaches tailored for RSI data fusion. \end{enumerate}